spring-attic/understanding/rest/README.md

 ### PATCH

 Update only the specified fields of an entity at a URI.
-A PATCH request is idempotent.
-Idempotency is the main difference between the expectations of PUT versus a POST request.
+A PATCH request is neither safe nor idempotent (RFC 5789).
+That's because a PATCH operation cannot ensure the entire resource has been updated.

 ```
 PATCH /addresses/1